Summary

 Materials

-• Emancipation Proclamation Card Sort (attached, one per pair of students)
+Card Sort (attached; one per pair of students)

 Engage

-Move to slide 4, which contains a political cartoon also shown on the second page of the Text Impressions handout.
-This political cartoon, titled "Lincoln's Last Warning," which is shown on slide 4 as well.
-Explain to students that this image relates to the list of words.
-Allow students 2–3 minutes to analyze this image and revise or add to their prediction statement.
+Move to slide 4, which displays a political cartoon titled “Lincoln’s Last Warning,” and is on the second page of the handout.
+Tell students this image relates to the list of words.
+Allow students a few minutes to analyze this image and revise or add to their prediction statement.
+Ask each group to choose one member who will read their prediction statement.

 Explore

-If using the digital card sort, provide students with your session code.
-Then, have students go to student.desmos.com and enter the session code.
+If using the digital card sort, have students go to student.amplify.com/join/ and provide the session code to students.

 Display slide 7.
 Share with students that the Emancipation Proclamation is arguably one of the most important documents in American history, but it is also one of the most misunderstood.
 Invite students to continue exploring their prior knowledge of the Emancipation Proclamation by participating in a Card Sort activity.

-Once students have finished sorting the cards to their best ability, ask students to perform a "pair-square," where each set of partners pairs with another set, and that group of four takes turns discussing how each completed their Card Sort.
-Allow 4–5 minutes for this discussion.
+Once students have finished sorting the cards to their best ability, ask students to perform a "pair-square," where each set of partners pairs with another set.
+This new group of four takes turns discussing how each pair completed their Card Sort.
+Allow about 5 minutes for this discussion.

-Share with students that, after reading and analyzing the Emancipation Proclamation, they will later come back to their Card Sorts to make changes.
+Share with students that, after reading and analyzing the Emancipation Proclamation, they will come back to their card sorts and make changes.

 Explain

 Ask students to read through the first document, "The Emancipation Proclamation," once with their groups.
-Give students time to do so.
 Then, display slide 8.
-Ask students to read though a second time, using the Why-Lighting strategy to highlight three main ideas they see represented in the text.
+Ask students to read though a second time, using the Why-Lighting strategy.
+Have them highlight three main ideas they see represented in the text.
 In the margins, students should annotate why they highlighted those phrases.

 Next, using a modified Paired Texts H-Chart strategy, ask students to fill out the "Text 1: The Emancipation Proclamation" section of the Paired Text Analysis chart by summarizing the three main ideas of the Emancipation Proclamation.
 Give groups enough time to finish.